 They can also help you in other ways with legal documents.
 For example some legal documents must be signed in a specific way - sometimes in front of other people who are known as witnesses, or sometimes in front of another lawyer.

-You can find out about the different types of lawyer here and learn more about the ways they can help you – including how to go about finding the right lawyer for you.
+You can find out about the different types of lawyer on our types of lawyers page and learn more about the ways they can help you – including how to go about finding the right lawyer for you.